Kern Community College District to undergo redistricting process to align with California Voting Rights Act

 The Kern Community College District is in the early stages of a redistricting process that could potentially affect all trustee representation areas, according to district Chancellor Thomas Burke.

-At Thursday's board meeting, an initial public hearing was held to educate the board of trustees on the redistricting process.
+At the Dec.
+12 board meeting, an initial public hearing was held to educate the board of trustees on the redistricting process.
 No updated boundary maps were shown and no action was taken, but a timeline of the process was determined.

 Public hearings are scheduled for Jan.
 16 and Feb.
 13, and a special public hearing could be held between Feb.
 13 and March 12, if necessary.